khulnasoft/tracker/docs/tutorials/promtail.md

-# Using Promtail, Loki and Grafana to access Tracee Logs
+# Using Promtail, Loki and Grafana to access Tracker Logs

-By default, Tracee is emitting events to stdout.
-Users can then configure logging solutions to collect, store, and manage Tracee logs.
+By default, Tracker is emitting events to stdout.
+Users can then configure logging solutions to collect, store, and manage Tracker logs.

-This tutorial will showcase how to install and configure Promtail, Loki, Grafana and Prometheus to then access Tracee logs from the cluster in Grafana.
+This tutorial will showcase how to install and configure Promtail, Loki, Grafana and Prometheus to then access Tracker logs from the cluster in Grafana.

 If you prefer the video tutorial, check out the tutorial below on the Aqua Open Source YouTube channel:

- Grafana Loki to access Tracee logs
+ Grafana Loki to access Tracker logs
   [![Watch the video](../images/lokitut.png)](https://youtu.be/mMC9-yzbgpE?si=6C0emOEJJ5K4ACqB)